srimantapal205/calculatorapp/README.md

-# Create a basic calculator app using VUE js and Bootstra 5.
+# Create a basic calculator app using Vue JS and Bootstrap5.

 ## Project setup
 ```